10533176/SearchingData2018/README.md

 - best_par_lang_mod.ipynm // Run this file for paramater tuning

 - trec_eval.ipynb // run this file the generate the trec_eval data and the plots

+- trec_results // folder that contains all the trec results in text files

+- run_retrieval // folder that contains all the run files for the models